Part IV

 Use the prompts below to quickly gauge areas where your Inner Child may be active.

-Rate each from 1 (rarely) to 10 (very strongly):
+Rate each from 1 (rarely) to 10 (very strongly).

-Reminder: These scores are not diagnoses.
-They are invitations.
+These scores are not diagnoses.

 Any high rating is not an indictment—it’s a message from within.

-A call for compassion, not correction.
+Let it be a call for compassion, not correction.

 Compassionate Awareness: The Bridge to Healing

-The Dragon’s Path does not seek to eliminate these echoes through force, but to meet them with compassionate awareness and steady presence.
+This journey does not seek to eliminate these echoes through force, but to meet them with compassionate awareness and steady presence.

 Each moment of recognition is a bridge between your history and your wholeness.